 I was advised to put two adhesive wipes onto the device and seal everything in a Ziploc bag for a while.
 Then remove and use another wipe or two to clean everything.
 I don’t know how that would work for a very dirty device, but it works really well after I finish using it.

 TRIAD adhesive tape remover pads.
 Use alcohol wipes to ‘sterilize’ the She-P afterwards, or just before use

-Use untested adhesives at your own risk, some adhesives contain chemicals that may damage your She-P. Don’t use Detachol adhesive remover to clean your She-P. Detachol turnes Hollister spray and Urobond IV into a gummy and weak non-sticking product and makes your She-P useless.
-It’s extremely difficult to remove the Detachol from the silicone.
+NOTE: Use untested adhesives at your own risk, some adhesives contain chemicals that may damage your She-P. DO NOT use Detachol adhesive remover to clean your She-P. Detachol turnes Hollister spray and Urobond IV into a gummy and weak non-sticking product and makes your She-P useless.
+It’s extremely difficult or even impossible to remove the Detachol from the silicone.

 It’s the same for putting the She-P in place.
 After using it a few times it will go very fast and takes you 2-3 minutes to install the She-P at the dive site.

 Reactions from users: – The pre pee before getting in the water is a huge part for me too.
 Once there is no air in the tube its far easier to pee.Then in the water while maintaining trim, I add in a bit more air in the drysuit ( and take air out of BCD) so the drysuit doesn’t squeeze too much around my pelvis.
 It took me a few dives before I got it.

 – I started off by having to stop mid-dive, go vertical, pee, then continue dive.
 The vertical position was easier to start the flow.
 Also took a while.

 I also tried pushing hard, but all that did was make the she-p come unstuck.
 All the pre-dive pees everyone is mentioning will also help.